realyze-ghost/episode-filter/README.md

 It can also display a soothing photograph of Nicolas Cage.
 But that's just a bonus feature, really.

+Frontend is based on [react-starterify](https://github.com/Granze/react-starterify), quite possibly the best lightweight react skeleton out there.

 ### How do you install and run me?
 Well, you know the usual drill: